Skip to Content

 The devil is the father of lies.
 He tells you something contrary to the will of God.

-Paul is reminding us that we should not fall for the tricks of the devil.
+Paul is reminding us that we should not fall for the devil’s tricks.

 If we do, we will face the consequences.
 He continued and said, “God is not mocked.”